These rooms complement the hotel’s unique architecture with an art deco style. Maximum occupancy: two adults + one child.

 This room features a king bed and a chic, modern design.
 Maximum occupancy: three adults or two adults + two children.

 Featuring a combination of minimalist and art deco styles, Royal Rooms offer upgrades that include our Comfort a la Carte amenities, a private balcony, table and chairs and premium amenities and bathrobes.

-Just outside, the bustling cafés, attractions and nightlife of the Colonial Zone beckon.
-Walk one block to Calle El Conde pedestrian street or take a scenic five-minute stroll to the Fortaleza Ozama castle, the Alcazar Colon or the Basilica Catedral Santa Maria de la Encarnacion, the oldest cathedral in the Americas.Explore
+Just steps away from the bustling cafés, attractions and nightlife of the Colonial City.
+Wonder around the "Calle El Conde" the only pedestrian street of Santo Domingo or take a scenic five-minute stroll to the Fortaleza Ozama castle, the Alcazar Colon or the Basilica Catedral Santa Maria de la Encarnacion, the oldest cathedral in the Americas.Explore

 Hodelpa Caribe Colonial is a place for reconnecting with someone special, rediscovering how special family time can be or reviving old friendships.
 Find the perfect room to meet your needs.

 Hodelpa Caribe Colonial is a contemporary hotel in the heart of Santo Domingo’s Colonial City, just one block away from El Conde Street, the only pedestrian street in the Colonial City.
 With its modern yet cozy interiors, understated sophistication and welcoming staff, our boutique hotel is a relaxing urban sanctuary for discerning executives, families and couples.

 It has a centennial patio located in the Colonial Zone of Santo Domingo and offers an extensive menu of beautifully created tapas that go with the atmosphere of the place, Lulú Tasting Bar offers a variety of exclusive cocktails which you can enjoy with its Live Sessions during the week.